Materials-Consortia/OPTIMADE/optimade.md

 * **Description**: The chemical formula for a structure as a string in [Hill form](https://dx.doi.org/10.1021/ja02046a005) with element symbols followed by integer chemical proportion numbers.
 The proportion number MUST be omitted if it is 1.
 * **Requirements/Conventions**:
   * **Response**: OPTIONAL in the response.
-  * **Query**: support for queries on these properties are OPTIONAL.
+  * **Query**: Support for queries on these properties are OPTIONAL.
 If supported, only a subset of filter operators MAY be supported.
   * The overall scale factor of the chemical proportions is chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.
     For example, if the structure is a repeating unit cell with four hydrogens and four oxygens that